Resources for Students in Recovery

 The following links are free, brief, online assessment tools on alcohol and marijuana.
 Both will take under 10 minutes to complete and provide personalized feedback regarding your responses.
 If you would like to discuss your assessment in detail, please schedule an appointment with a WADE staff member.
 Call 610-660-3462 or stop by Campion 212.

-Check out our events and Annual Awareness Weeks that take place throughout the year including Wellness Week in September, Alcohol Awareness Week in October, Drug Awareness Week in November and Addiction Awareness Week in April.
+Check out our events and Annual Awareness Weeks that take place throughout the year including Wellness Week in September, Alcohol Awareness Week in October, Drug Awareness Week in November, iCARE Week in February and Recovery Awareness Week in April.

 If you'd like to get involved in the planning or want more information, please email Katie at firstname.lastname@example.org.

 News and Highlights:

 SJU receives $10,000 Grant to Support Recovering Students - click here to read the press release